chpngyu/chip-seq-pipeline/README.md

 In addition to published tools, our analyses utilized the following custom scripts:
 (Yu: I'll add descriptions, Chen-Hao: Chen-Hao can help!)

 1. `pwm.py`. **!!TODO: please check this is correct.
-Can the input have only one, or multiple PWMs?**
+Can the input have only one, or multiple PWMs?
+CH: Multiple PWMs in single MEME file**
 	* **Decription**: Trims PWMs from their ends until the remaining termini have an information content greater than or equal to some threshold value.
 	* **Input**: (1) `-i`, PWMs in MEME format; (2) `--trim`, threshold information content; and (3) `-o` path/name of output file.
 	* **Output**: A MEME file containing trimmed PWMs.